A Distributed Iterative Tikhonov Method for Networked Monotone Aggregative Hierarchical Stochastic Games: An Iteratively Regularized Distributed Algorithm

 With the listed assumptions, we state our main results. \begin{theorem}[{\bf Almost Sure Convergence of Algorithm 1}] Suppose Assumptions \ref{ass-payoff}, \ref{ass-monotone}, \ref{ass-hF}, \ref{ass-noise}, \ref{ass-graph}, and \ref{ass-step} hold.
 Let the iterate $\{x_{i,k}\}$ be generated by Algorithm \ref{alg1} for each player $i\in \mathcal{N}$.
 Denote by $x_k= col\{ x_{1,k},\cdots, x_{N,k}\} $.
 Then the following statements hold almost surely. \\ (i) If $\limsup\limits_{k\to \infty}{\eta_{\max,k} \over \eta_{\min,k}} <\infty,$ then every limit point of $\{x_k\}$ is a Nash equilibrium; \\ (ii) If $\limsup\limits_{k\to \infty}{\eta_{\max,k} \over \eta_{\min,k}} =1 ,$ then $\{x_k\}$ converges to the least-norm Nash equilibrium, i.e,

-\end{theorem} {\bf Proof.} The detailed proof is given in Section \ref{sec:proof:thm1} Here, we only give the proof sketch.
-First, we reformulate Proposition \ref{prp1} in the form of Proposition \ref{lem3}, where $ u_k=\mathbb{E}[\|x_{k+1}-y_k\|], $ $ a_k \triangleq 1- q_k(1+\alpha_{\min,k}\eta_{\min,k}) $, and $\nu_k= q_k\left(1+\tfrac{1 }{ \alpha_{\min,k}\eta_{\min,k}}\right)\rho_k^2 +2 \alpha_{\max,k}^2 N^2 C_v^2 \sum_{i=1}^N L_{fi}^2 +\alpha_{\max,k}^2\sum_{i=1}^N\upsilon_i^2+4 \alpha_{\max,k} \sum_{i=1}^N (1+ \alpha_{i,0}\eta_{i,0}) L_{fi} M_i \mathbb{E}[\| N \hat{v}_{i,k}-\sigma(x_k)\|]. $ We then validate the conditions of Proposition \ref{lem3}, and hence conclude that $ {\displaystyle \lim_{k\to \infty}} \mathbb{E}[\|x_{k+1}-y_k\|]=0.$ This, together with Lemma \ref{lem4}, and some other simple analysis then proves that ${\displaystyle \lim_{k\to \infty}} \|x_{k+1}-y_k\| =0,~a.s. $ Finally, we derive the results by Proposition \ref{lem2}. $\blacksquare$ \begin{remark} Theorem \ref{thm1} provides sufficient conditions for the distributed iterative Tikhonov regularization method under which Algorithm \ref{alg1} can obtain the least-norm Nash equilibrium of the monotone aggregative game with probability one.
-Compared with the distributed algorithm proposed by \cite{koshal2016distributed} for the strictly monotone aggregative game, in this paper, each player can independently choose its steplengths and regularization parameters \us{without necessitating the strict monotonicity assumption}. \us{In contrast with} the strongly monotone \us{requirement imposed on the} aggregative game with affine coupled constraints considered by \cite{gadjov2019single} over a fixed network, \us{we consider merely monotone} aggregative games with separable constraints over time-varying networks. \us{Besides}, in comparison with the deterministic problems considered by \cite{koshal2016distributed} and \cite{gadjov2019single}, the aggregative game in stochastic regimes along with the rate analysis is investigated in this work. {Finally, in contrast to \cite{cui2021relaxed} \usv{who} proposed a relaxed inertial FBF algorithm to resolve the monotone game with affine coupling constraints and stochastic uncertainty, we propose a fully distributed scheme to resolve merely monotone aggregative games over networks.} $\blacksquare$ \end{remark}
+\end{theorem} {\bf Proof.} The detailed proof is given in Appendix \ref{sec:proof:thm1}.
+Here, we only give sketches of the proof.
+Firstly, we reformulate Proposition \ref{prp1} in the form of Proposition \ref{lem3}, where $ u_k=\mathbb{E}[\|x_{k+1}-y_k\|], $ $ a_k \triangleq 1- q_k(1+\alpha_{\min,k}\eta_{\min,k}) $, and $\nu_k= q_k\left(1+\tfrac{1 }{ \alpha_{\min,k}\eta_{\min,k}}\right)\rho_k^2 +2 \alpha_{\max,k}^2 N^2 C_v^2 \sum_{i=1}^N L_{fi}^2 +\alpha_{\max,k}^2\sum_{i=1}^N\upsilon_i^2+4 \alpha_{\max,k} \sum_{i=1}^N (1+ \alpha_{i,0}\eta_{i,0}) L_{fi} M_i \mathbb{E}[\| N \hat{v}_{i,k}-\sigma(x_k)\|]. $ We then validate that the conditions of Proposition \ref{lem3} hold, and hence conclude that $ {\displaystyle \lim_{k\to \infty}} \mathbb{E}[\|x_{k+1}-y_k\|]=0.$ This, together with Lemma \ref{lem4}, and some other simple analysis then proves that ${\displaystyle \lim_{k\to \infty}} \|x_{k+1}-y_k\| =0,~a.s. $ Finally, we derive the results by Proposition \ref{lem2}. $\blacksquare$ \begin{remark} Theorem \ref{thm1} provides sufficient conditions for Algorithm \ref{alg1} to obtain the least-norm Nash equilibrium of the monotone aggregative game with probability one.
+Compared with the distributed algorithm proposed by \cite{koshal2016distributed} for the strictly monotone aggregative game, in this paper, each player can independently choose its steplengths and regularization parameters without necessitating the strict monotonicity assumption.
+In contrast with the strongly monotone requirement imposed on the aggregative game with affine coupled constraints considered by \cite{gadjov2019single} over a fixed network, we consider merely monotone aggregative games with separable constraints over time-varying networks.
+Different from the deterministic problems considered by \cite{koshal2016distributed} and \cite{gadjov2019single}, the aggregative game in stochastic regimes along with the rate analysis is investigated in this work.
+Finally, in contrast to \cite{cui2021relaxed} \usv{who} proposed a relaxed inertial FBF algorithm to resolve the monotone game with affine coupling constraints and stochastic uncertainty, we propose a fully distributed scheme to resolve merely monotone aggregative games over networks. \end{remark}

 Next, we derive the rate statements of Algorithm 1 on the time-averaged sequence